Rideshare Companies Now Offering Services That Cater To Your Children

 “We use [HopSkipDrive] to help transport our secondary-age homeless students who do not live within our attendance zone,” said a spokesperson for Keller ISD.
 “The rider can use the app or receive text messages with pictures of the car and driver, and there is a password established that the student must provide before getting in the car.
 Drivers wear a specific T-shirt and there are logos on the vehicles to identify them.”

-Mesquite ISD also uses HopSkipDrive, along with ALC to accommodate students without a permanent residence.
+Mesquite ISD also uses HopSkipDrive to accommodate students without a permanent residence.

 “If a student were attending school in Mesquite ISD and then became homeless resulting in he or she moving to a shelter in Dallas, we would offer transportation back to the MISD school where the student was attending,” wrote Elizabeth Fernandez, a spokeswoman for Mesquite ISD.
 “The goal is to continue a student’s placement at the same school for the sake of continuity for that student.”